Thomas Wolfe: Death

 In 1938, after submitting over one million words of manuscript to his new editor, Edward Aswell, Wolfe left New York for a tour of the Western United States.
 On the way, he stopped at Purdue University and gave a lecture, "Writing and Living", and then spent two weeks traveling through 11 national parks in the West, the only part of the country he had never visited.
 Wolfe wrote to Aswell that while he had focused on his family in his previous writing, he would now take a more global perspective.
-In July, he became ill with pneumonia while visiting Seattle, spending three weeks in hospital there.
+In July, he became ill with pneumonia while visiting Seattle, spending three weeks in the hospital there.
 His sister Mabel closed her boarding house in Washington, D.C. and went to Seattle to care for him.
 Complications arose, and Wolfe was eventually diagnosed with miliary tuberculosis.

 On September 6, he was sent to Baltimore's Johns Hopkins Hospital for treatment by Walter Dandy, the most famous neurosurgeon in the country, but an operation revealed that the disease had overrun the entire right side of his brain.
 Without regaining consciousness, he died 18 days before his 38th birthday.

-On his deathbed and shortly before lapsing into a coma, Wolfe wrote a letter to Perkins: He acknowledged that Perkins had helped to realize his work and had made his labors possible.
+On his deathbed and shortly before lapsing into a coma, Wolfe wrote a letter to Perkins.
+He acknowledged that Perkins had helped to realize his work and had made his labors possible.
 In closing he wrote:

 I shall always think of you and feel about you the way it was that Fourth of July day three years ago when you met me at the boat, and we went out on the cafe on the river and had a drink and later went on top of the tall building, and all the strangeness and the glory and the power of life and of the city was below.

 Wolfe was buried in Riverside Cemetery in Asheville, North Carolina, beside his parents and siblings.

 After Wolfe's death, The New York Times wrote: His was one of the most confident young voices in contemporary American literature, a vibrant, full-toned voice which it is hard to believe could be so suddenly stilled.
 The stamp of genius was upon him, though it was an undisciplined and unpredictable genius ...
 There was within him an unspent energy, an untiring force, an unappeasable hunger for life and for expression which might have carried him to the heights and might equally have torn him down.
 Time wrote: "The death last week of Thomas Clayton Wolfe shocked critics with the realization that, of all American novelists of his generation, he was the one from whom most had been expected."